axelriseup/Overwatch/README.md

-# Overwatch Extension

-# A Shareable LNBits Wallet Overview that can run in every browser!
+# A Single-Page Application (SPA) for LNbits that can run in every browser!

 ## Table of Contents